scalableminds/amd-optimize/README.md

 # amd-optimize
 Modified from (https://github.com/scalableminds/amd-optimize) adding support for RequireJS json plugin support.
-One can now use 'json!<path to json file>' in a define and it will be imported as a parsed JSON object.
+One can now use 'json!path/to/json/file.json' in a define and it will be imported as a parsed JSON object.

 # NOTE
 This repo will be deleted if / when a pull request is accepted by the original repo.